rishujam/Android-Interview-Questions/README.md

 Q. Things you thinks recyclerview can improve on

-Q. Why Single activity app?
+Q. Why Single activity app?</br>
 Ans -> https://oozou.com/blog/reasons-to-use-android-single-activity-architecture-with-navigation-component-36

-Q. When onDesstroy will get called before onPause or onStop?
+Q. When onDestroy will get called before onPause or onStop?</br>
 Ans -> When their is an exception in onCreate/onPause/onResume nothing gets called and when we call finish() only onDestroy is called.

 Q. How room works